daniloBlera/dotfiles/readme.md

 and each package includes their respective configuration files tree structure.
 Note that the package contents match the directory tree structure from your user's home.
-For example, the `tmux` and `neovim` packages contain the following
+As an example, the `tmux` and `neovim` packages contain the following structures:
-structures:

 ```text
 tmux